aportno/java-network-programming-harold/README.md

 The IPv4 address that uses the same number for each of the 4 bytes (i.e., 255.255.255.255) is a broadcast address.
 Packets sent to this address are received by all nodes on the local network, though they are not routed beyond the local network.

+Each computer with an IP address has several thousand logical ports (65,535 per transport layer protocol).
+These are purely abstractions in the computer's memory and do not represent anything physical.
+Each port can be allocated to a particular service.

+We say that a web server _listens_ on port XYZ (i.e., port 80) for incoming connections.

+The _Internet_ is the world's largest IP-based network.
+It is an amorphous group of computers in different countries on all seven continents (Antarctica included) that talk to one another using IP protocols.
+Each computer on the Internet has at least one
+IP address by which it can be identified.
+The Internet is not owned by anyone, although pieces of it are.
+It is not governed by anyone.
+It is simply a very large collection of computers that have agreed to talk to one another in a standard way.

+The most important rules on the Internet deal with the assignment of addresses to different organizations, companies and individuals.
+If everyone picked the Internet addresses they wanted at random, conflicts would arise almost immediately when different computers showed up on the Internet with the same address.

+Most networks today use Network Address Translation (NAT).
+In NAT-based networks most nodes only have local, non-routable addresses selected from either 10.x.x.x, 172.16.x.x to 172.31.x.x or 192.168.x.x.
+The routers that connect the local networks to the ISP translate these local addresses to a much smaller set of routable addresses.

+For instance, the dozen or so IP nodes in my apartment all share a single externally visible IP address.
+The router watches my outgoing and incoming connections and adjusts the addresses in IP packets.
+For an outgoing packet, it changes the source address to the router's external address.
+For an incoming packet, it changes the destination address to one of the local addresses.
+It is important to remember that the external and internal addresses may not be the same.

+The hardware and software that sit between the Internet (global) and the local network (local), checking all the data that comes in or out to make sure it's kosher, is called a _firewall_.
+The firewall is often part of the router that connects the local network to the broader Internet and may perform other tasks, such as network address translation.
+It is responsible for inspecting each packet that passes into or out of its network interface and accepting it or rejecting it according to set of rules.

+Most modern network programming is based on a client/server model.
+A client/server application typically stores large quantities of data on an expensive, high-powered server or cloud of servers while most of the program logic and the user interface is handled by client software running on relatively cheap personal computers.
+In most cases, a server primarily sends data while a client primarily receives it.

+A more reliable distinction is that a client initiates a conversation while a server waits for clients to start conversations with it.

+Data is stored on the web server and is sent out to the clients that request it.
+Aside from the initial request for a page, almost all data is transferred from the server to the client, not from the client to the server.

+Not all applications fit easily into a client/server model.
+For instance, in networked games, it seems likely that both players will send data back and forth roughly equally.
+These sorts of connections are called _peer to peer_.
+The telephone system is the class example of a peer-to-peer network.
+Each phone can either call another phone or be called by another phone.
+You don't have to buy one phone to send calls and another to receive them.

+Java does not have explicit peer-to-peer communication in its core networking API.

+---
+## Chapter 2 :: Streams